NEW! MANAGEMENT OF REGISTERED SHARES: CHANGE OF FINANCIAL INTERMEDIARY

 Axway Software has decided to replace CIC Market Solutions by SOCIETE GENERALE SECURITIES SERVICES (SGSS) for the administrative management of its registered shares.

-November 28, 2022: shares transferred automatically from CIC Market Solutions to SGSS.
+The shares will be transferred automatically from CIC Market Solutions to SGSS on November 28, 2022.
 Discover the process and key-dates.